trevorwthrash/trevorwthrash/README.md

 ---

 ### About Me
-I'm a master's student in Financial Management at Texas A&M University, with a passion for both baseball analytics and energy trading analytics.
-I enjoy exploring data to uncover insights and trends, whether it's in the sports arena or the energy market.
+I'm a master's student in Financial Management at Texas A&M University, with a passion for baseball analytics.

 ### Currently
 - *Current Studies*: Pursuing a master's degree in Financial Management at Texas A&M